Introduction to Teradata Multiload and Fastload

 What happens in the Preliminary Phase?

-The preliminary phase is responsible for syntax checking, locking of tables, connection of the sessions, and the creation of work tables, error tables, and the restart log.
+The preliminary phase is responsible for syntax checking, locking tables, connecting the sessions, creating work tables, error tables, and the restart log.

 What happens in the DML Phase?

-In the DML phase, Teradata stores the DML steps in work tables and links DML statements with the related records.
+Teradata stores the DML steps in work tables and links DML statements with the related records in the DML phase.

 What happens in the Acquisition Phase?

 Data is moved in blocks “round-robin” to the AMPs, bypassing any processing by the Parsing Engine, making it very efficient.
 Each receiving AMP inspects the PI, calculates the ROWHASH, and forwards the rows to the target AMP’s work table(s).
-Next, the rows are being sorted by ROWHASH by each AMP.
+Next, the rows are sorted by ROWHASH by each AMP.

 What happens in the Application Phase?

-The work table changes are applied to the target table(s) individually by the AMPs.
-Each data block is read and written exactly once.
+The work table changes are individually applied to the target table(s) by the AMPs.
+Each data block is read and written precisely once.
 Any existing NUSI is maintained afterward.
-As changes are applied as one single transaction, no transient journal is needed.
+As changes are applied as one transaction, no transient journal is needed.

 What happens in the Cleanup Phase?

 Multiload drops all work tables, error tables, and the log table; locks are being released, and the dictionary cache for target tables is flushed.

 What is the Multiload DELETE Task?

-Multiload DELETE is a more efficient way of deleting a huge amount of rows, as no transient journal is used; less I/Os and disk space are required than with a normal DELETE.
+Multiload DELETE is a more efficient way of deleting many rows, as no transient journal is used; less I/Os and disk space are required than a normal DELETE.

 The Multiload DELETE is restartable from the point of failure, while a transactional DELETE causes a ROLLBACK and hast to restart from the beginning.